csplatti/daily-leetcode-slack-bot/README.md

 # Daily LeetCode Slack Bot

 A Slack bot that tracks the LeetCode activity of everyone in a channel and posts a daily summary of who solved problems.
-Built to turn solo grinding into a low-key group accountability loop.

 ![/leaderboard Example](./readme_images/image.png)